Seth (cartoonist)

 Gregory Gallant (born September 16, 1962), better known by his pen name Seth, is a Canadian cartoonist.
 He is best known for his series Palookaville and his mock-autobiographical graphic novel It's a Good Life, If You Don't Weaken (1996).

 Seth draws in a style influenced by the classic cartoonists of The New Yorker.
-His work is highly nostalgic, especially for the early-to-mid-20th century period, and of Southern Ontario.
-His work also shows a great depth and breadth of knowledge of the history of comics and cartooning.
+His work is nostalgic, especially for the early-to-mid-20th century period, and of Southern Ontario.
+His work also shows a depth and breadth of knowledge of the history of comics and cartooning.